-The UTS Faculty of Law has extensive experience in offering short courses for candidates preparing to undertake the NSW Bar Association’s Bar Examinations, and intends to run its next Bar Preparation Program (BPP) from 31 January to 2 February 2020.
+The UTS Faculty of Law has extensive experience in offering short courses for candidates preparing to undertake the NSW Bar Association’s Bar Examinations, and intends to run its next Bar Preparation Program (BPP) shortly before the next Bar Exam (currently planned for February 2021)

 The distinctive feature of practice at the Bar is advocacy before the courts and other tribunals.
 As such, the Bar Association sets its examination with a practical orientation, focusing on subjects related specifically to advocacy.

 With this in mind, the UTS Bar Preparation Program addresses the three focus areas of the Bar Association’s examination:

 - Aspects of evidence; and

 The UTS Faculty of Law can assist you in your exam preparation by providing you with:

 - A program designed and conducted by qualified academics and practising barristers.
 This unique combination provides the practical approach needed to help participants ready themselves for the examination, as well as help prepare them for the rigours of the Bar Practice Course.

 When offered in face-to-face mode, the course is run at: